ryanslikesocool/AXToolbox/README.md

 # Swifty Accessibility
-Extensions and conveniences to make macOS accessibility APIs Swiftier™.
+Extensions and conveniences to make macOS accessibility APIs Swiftier.

 ## Installation (Swift Package Manager)
 Add the following entry to your package dependencies...